-Welcome meat lovers!
-In this lesson, we’ll be teaching you everything you need to know about meat in Korean.
+Welcome, meat lovers!
+In this lesson, we’ll be teaching you everything you need to know about “meat” in Korean.

-Whether you plan to shop at the butcher’s shop or go out for a round of delicious Korean barbecue, you’ll find yourself at an advantage learning how to say “meat” in Korean.
-And not only the word “meat”, but all the different meats available for you to devour in Korea.
 At the end of the article, we’ve also included some useful phrases, including a way to simply describe your diet in Korean if you do not eat meat.
+Let’s get to learning!

 Below is a free PDF guide that you can download and take with you:

 - 1 How to say “meat” in Korean

 - 2 Different types of meat in Korean

 - 7 So, what to say if you don’t eat meat?

 How to say “meat” in Korean

 The word for “meat” in Korean is 고기 (gogi).
 This word encompasses all the different types of meat.
 Sometimes all you need is this word, but oftentimes you may wish to know the specific type of Korean meat you’re talking about.
 Thus we’ll go over them all today!

 Different types of meat in Korean